PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Cognitive Models of Language Learning - Requirements and Use-cases.md

 # Cognitive Models of Language Learning - Requirements & Use-cases

 In **today's data lab**, we will work on the Cognitive Models of Language Learning use-cases.
-Use-case 1 is related to the independent study material of Monday and Tuesday (week 3) whereas Use-case 2 is related to all indepdent study material.
+Use-case 1 is related to the independent study material of Monday and Tuesday (week 3) whereas Use-case 2 is related to all indepdent study material for cognition this block.

 ## Use-cases